-College of Education Offerings EDUCATIONAL FOUNDATIONS COURSES (420, 422, 423, 424, 426, 428) FOUNDATIONS COURSES (420) 420-703 (437-703) The Modern High School -- 3 cr The Modern High School is a class that examines the role of the high school in today's society.
+Courses in College of Education EDUCATIONAL FOUNDATIONS COURSES (420, 422, 423, 424, 426, 428) FOUNDATIONS COURSES (420) 420-70 (437-703) The Modern High School -- 3 cr The Modern High School is a class that examines the role of the high school in today's society.
 It looks at changes in structures, curriculum, support programs and instructional techniques as well as their philosophical and theoretical foundations.
 420-709 Foundations Seminar: Reflections On Education And Teaching -- 3 cr This course will explore literature in the area of educational foundations to help students examine and formulate their personal philosophy of education.
 The relation between philosophy of education and everyday teaching practices will be emphasized.
 420-710 Education In A Pluralistic Society -- 3 cr An examination of the sociohistorical, political, and philosophic forces which influence the institution of schooling in the United States.
 Particular attention will be focused on the role of the school and the teacher specific to a pluralistic society.
-Prereq: Admission to a licensure program.
+Prereq: Pass two portions of PPST or Professional Ed admission or consent of department.
 420-723 (430-723) Seminar: Issues And Perspectives In American Education -- 3 cr This course is designed to help students identify, comprehend and develop strategies to resolve current critical issues and problems in American Education.
 This course is appropriate for students seeking an introduction to graduate study in education as well as for anyone interested in a survey of current educational issues with an in-depth exploration of selected issues.
 Unreq: 430-723.

 420-745 (430-745) The Middle School -- 3 cr

 Through the use of lecture, large and small group discussions, and research, students will achieve greater mastery in the following general areas:

-• The rationale of the middle school
+- 1. The rationale of the middle school

-- The middle school child
+- 2. The middle school child

-- The curriculum of the middle school
+- 3. The curriculum of the middle school

-- The instructional strategies of the middle school
+4. The instructional strategies of the middle school Unreq: 430-745.

-Unreq: 430-745.

-420-760 Comparative Education In Overseas Fieldwork -- 1-6 cr This course is designed to provide experienced teachers and others with the opportunity to study comparative education in overseas schools or other educational agencies.
+420-760 Comparative Education In Overseas Fieldwork -- 1-6 cr

+This course is designed to provide experienced teachers and others with the opportunity to study comparative education in overseas schools or other educational agencies.
 This is an individualized program, including the opportunities to travel, meet, and work with professional educators in countries around the world.
 Repeatable for a maximum of 6 credits in major/degree.
 Repeatable in another country.

 Prereq: Consent of instructor.

 LIBRARY MEDIA (422) 422-543 Adolescent Literature And Related Media -- 3 cr Designed primarily to acquaint the student with books and nonprint media which appeal to the adolescent interest.
 Emphasis will be placed on adolescent human growth and development, reading interests and principles of selection.
 422-550 Reference And Bibliography -- 3 cr Basic reference theory and the strategies and tools useful in manual and electronic reference service.
 422-551 Building Media Collections -- 3 cr Principles of building and managing collections for all types of libraries.
-Study of the tools used in selection of materials for particular purposes and populations.
-Emphasis will be placed on the principles that guide selection of all kinds of library materials and strategies for supporting intellectual freedom.
+Study of tools used in selection and assuring access to information.
+Emphasis will be placed on supporting intellectual freedom.
 422-634 Instructional Technology -- 3 cr An introduction to instructional technology as it relates to present and future curriculum objectives.
 Basic techniques for operating traditional and computer enhanced audiovisual equipment, and producing graphic, projected and electronic media are developed, including simple use of video systems, desktop publishing and hypermedia for the classroom and media center.
 Prereq: Junior standing or above.